MISP/SkillAegis/README.md

 ## Features

-- **Create Exercise Scenarios**: Easily design and customize various training exercises tailored to your needs.
+- **Create Exercise Scenarios**: Design and customize various training exercises tailored to your needs.
 - **Run Exercises**: Deploy scenarios and manage sessions with real-time execution.
-- **Live Dashboard**: Monitor progress and performance with our intuitive live dashboard, providing instant insights and analytics.
+- **Live Dashboard**: Monitor progress and performance with the live dashboard, providing instant insights and analytics.

 ## Installation